Death Dictionary

 Surfeit excess of food or drink

-Thrush white specks inside the mouth and throat, also lips and tongue
+Thrush fungal disease characterized by white specks inside the mouth and throat, also lips and tongue